cperalta22/c3wm_endeavour/README.md

 ## How it works.

-There are 3 scripts that you must run, they will eventually ask for your password as they need to run with sudo priviledges. **Please any piece of code you get from the internet, before running it**
+There are 3 scripts that you must **run as your regular user**, they will eventually ask for your password as they need to run with sudo priviledges. **Please any piece of code you get from the internet, before running it**

 The scripts are numbered and must be executed sequentially.